ryan-a-baker/ryanbakerio/_posts/2019-09-04-eks-node-drainer.md

 At a very high level, the function does the following:

 1. Convert the EC2 instance ID received from the CloudWatch Event metadata to a hostname so it can be used to call the K8S API to drain the node
 2. Generate a kubeconfig file that can be loaded for K8S API calls.
-Inside the lambda, I am leveraging the [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) to handle the EKS authentication.
+Inside the lambda, I am leveraging the [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) to handle the EKS authentication
 3. Cordon the node via the K8S API
-4. Loop through every pod on the node, evicting them individually.
+4. Loop through every pod on the node, evicting them individually
-5. Wait for all pods to complete the eviction
+5. Wait for all pods to complete eviction
 6. Tell the ASG lifecycle hook to continue on

 It was a bit surprising to me when I started working on this that the "drain" command which exists in the K8S CLI, does not actually have a corresponding API command.
-After doing a bit of research and looking at the source code, I realized that the CLI is actually handling the orchestration to cordon the node and the perform an evict on each pod individually, so I had to recreate that workflow inside the lambda.
+After doing a bit of research and looking at the source code, I realized that the CLI is actually handling the orchestration to cordon the node and the perform an evict on each pod individually, so I had to recreate that workflow inside the Lambda.

 In order for the CloudFormation to create the Lambda, you'll need to upload the zip file located in the repo to S3 in a bucket named "eks-node-drainer".
-A future blog post will contain the instructions for how you can build the Lambda if you wish to do that.
+A future blog post will contain the instructions for how you can build the Lambda if you wish to do that, as I came up with some pretty neat automation to do so.

 # Deploying the service